 The Bad Debt Expense will serve as a controlled account to ensure while the Allowance for Doubtful Accounts will reflect the reduction in your Accounts Receivable and show a more accurate representation of your total assets.

-- Writing-Off a Bad Debt: To do this, go ahead and issue a credit note on the related invoice as per normal process.
-Instead of charging it to the Bad Debt Expense, this time you'll charge the Allowance for Doubtful Accounts instead to knock of the initial records.
+- Writing-Off a Bad Debt: To do this, go ahead and issue a credit note on the related invoice as per the normal process.
+Instead of charging it to the Bad Debt Expense, this time you'll charge the Allowance for Doubtful Accounts instead to knock off the initial records.

 And there you have it, a quick guide on how the Aged Receivables Report can be helpful in managing your business's cash flow and operations.